Flight to Freedom

 And to my left rode flankers, twos and threes

-Their musket balls flew by like wrathful bees,
+Their musket balls flew by like wrathful bees;

-Shod hooves drowned out my desperate god aimed pleas,
+Shod hooves drowned out my desperate God aimed pleas,

-And through hot foam his mighty breath fair seethed,
+There through hot foam his mighty breath fair seethed,

-My spurs now gave less pain to him than me.
+Dull spurs now gave less pain to him than me.

 Without a thought I pulled the roan far right